LoopKit/loopdocs/docs/version/development.md

 This section provides an overview of changes to `dev` compared to the current release: `Loop v3.14.0`.

-The current version of `dev` is v3.14.1.
-It is functionally identical the released code.
-The only difference is we added an alert you must acknowledge if you are running the `dev` branch.
+The current version of `dev` is v3.14.2.
+This has a very significant change - please read the warning.

+!!! important "Omnipod Users cannot return to v3.14.0 after building v3.14.2 without replacing their Pod"
+    The new unified Omnipod Pump Manager, OmnipodKit, is the only pump manager available in v3.14.2.

+    If you are running a Pod, you can install v3.14.2 over v3.14.0 and the Pod will be automatically transition to the OmnipodKit Pump Manager.

+    If you are running a Pod with v3.14.2, but reinstall 3.14.0 or earlier over it, there will not be an OmnipodKit Pump Manager available so you lose contact with your Pod.
+Simply rebuild v3.14.2 back on your phone and control will be restored.

 Please check the [development channel in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development) for notifications when an update to the `dev` branch is expected so you will be prepared.
 Do this **before** you install a `dev` build from TestFlight.